LeonidMarushevskyi/msap-prototype/README.md

     EngagePoint chose AngularJS for front-end development because this JavaScript MVC framework is mature and widely used.
 AngularJS is open source and is one of the most popular projects on GitHub.
 There are an enormous amount of publicly available components for AngularJs.

-    For back-end development, EngagePoint <span style="color: rgb(255,0,0);">selected the</span> Spring Boot project, which <span style="color: rgb(255,0,0);">helped</span> to implement the application based on Spring Framework faster.
+    For back-end development, EngagePoint selected the Spring Boot project, which helped to implement the application based on Spring Framework faster.
 Spring Framework in conjunction with Spring Boot provides a solid development platform for implementation of applications with unlimited complexity and performance requirements.

-2. EngagePoint <span style="color: rgb(255,0,0);">chose</span> to use PostgreSQL relational database as <span style="color: rgb(255,0,0);">the</span> main persistence storage.
+2. EngagePoint chose to use PostgreSQL relational database as the main persistence storage.
 This database is the most advanced open source relational database that [provides features](https://www.postgresql.org/about/featurematrix/) comparable with proprietary databases like Oracle and DB2\.
 PostgreSQL is mature, stable, and widely used in enterprise solutions and web applications.
-PostgreSQL <span style="color: rgb(255,0,0);">is firmly supported</span> by development tools <span style="color: rgb(255,0,0);">such as</span> Liquibase, Hibernate.
+PostgreSQL is firmly supported by development tools such as Liquibase, Hibernate.

 3. The Stack of technologies chosen for application prototype contains open source technologies that are well documented and commonly used.
 This fact helps new team members quickly come up to speed and be productive.
 Entry threshold for chosen technologies is relatively low.